onflow/docs/docs/tools/flow-cli/migrate/migrate-emulator-state.md

 ### Getting the old state

+It is recommended to use the latest pre-1.0 CLI version (e.g: `v1.14.*`) for creating the old state.
+This is because the emulator shipped with older CLI versions may not include some of the system contracts (e.g: `RandomBeaconHistory` contract) that are included by default in the newer versions of the emulator/CLI.
+Such contracts are required for the migration.

-For example, to get an emulator state with Flow CLI `1.14.0`:
+To get an emulator state with Flow CLI `1.14.0`:

 - Start the emulator with the `--persist` flag.
   ```shell